MilcahHalili/MilcahHalili/README.md

 ### 𝕄𝕚𝕝𝕔𝕒𝕙 (he/him)
 ### ♍︎ 🌞 · ♊︎ 🌒 · ♌︎ ☝🏽

-- 👨🏽‍💻 I'm the VP of Engineering at [CHANI](https://github.com/chani-nicholas-inc/).
+- 🤓 I'm currently starting a software engineering business, bblvdd.
-- 🤓 I'm currently researching executive coaching programs and learning Webflow.
+- 👨🏽‍💻 I'm the former VP of Engineering at [CHANI](https://github.com/chani-nicholas-inc/).

 <!--
 **MilcahHalili/MilcahHalili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.